rbnhmll/vue-workshop/vueJS_workshop.md

 ### Welcome to Intro to Vue Workshop
 Vue is a wonderful library for building single-page applications, web-apps, and enhancing front-end user experience of existing sites.
 Today we will be building a simple application to search for Github repos, first using the CDN, then followed by enahncing the process with the Vue CLI.

+### What's you'll need to succeed in this workshop
+- Code editor of your choice (recommend VSCode)
+  - Vue syntax highlighter
+- Terminal
+- NPM installed

 ### Getting started: Slides + Starter Files
 You will find all of the necessary starter files and resources in the following repo: [https://github.com/rbnhmll/vue-workshop/](https://github.com/rbnhmll/vue-workshop/)